Morris88826/GuitarTabPro/README.md

 * Host the backend before using the website.
 * The results are stored in /backend/assets

+## Demo
+The demo video can be found in /backend/assets/video.mp4

 ## Functionalities
 - [x] Trim the video